faiyankhan/Book-Heaven/README.md

 ## Usage
 1. Navigate to the website's homepage.
 2. Browse through the book collection or use the search bar to find specific books.
-3. Add books to your cart and proceed to checkout
+3. Add books to your cart and proceed to checkout.

+## Contact
+For any inquiries, please contact Book Heaven at <br> Gmail ID : bookheaven9960@gmail.com